weebzone/weebzone.github.io/content/docs/mupload.md

 ---
-weight: 400
+weight: 900
-title: "Variables Desp"
+title: "Multi-Upload"
-description: "Management of different Variables and know full strength of it."
+description: "Guide about how to use Multi Upload System & its routes."
 author: "SilentDemonSD"
-icon: widgets
+icon: select_window
 draft: false
 ---